Hsu0623/Inpainting-Diffusion-Synthetic-and-Data-Augment-with-Feature-Keypoints-for-Tiny-Partial-Fingerprints/README.md

 ### How to generate augmented fingerprints with feature keypoints.
 1. download the pretrained weight (https://drive.google.com/file/d/1Is60nzBHYBAcDjdiYmtP_QYVF4mdbGpN/view?usp=sharing).
-2. Create feature keypoint mask
+2. Create feature keypoint masks (you can use the SIFT algorithm to extract some feature keypoints and use them as masks, as shown in the paper)
 3. modified the yml file for your path (gt_path, mask_path, srs, lsr, gts, gt_keep_masks)
 4. $ python test.py